|Nutritional Guidelines (per serving)|

 - Garnish: 1 inch piece of ginger (julienned)

-- 2 tablespoons fresh coriander leaves (chopped fine)
+- Garnish: 2 tablespoons coriander leaves (fresh, chopped fine)

 Grind 2 of the sliced onions, the tomatoes, and the ginger and garlic paste together into a smooth paste in a food processor.

 Heat the vegetable oil in a deep, thick-bottomed pan on medium heat.

 Add the bay leaves, cloves, cardamom, and peppercorns and sauté until slightly darker and mildly fragrant.